 - Field Roast Celebration Roast or Field Roast En Croute (whichever I can get my hands on)

 - Stuffing (I use an “accidentally vegan” store-bought mix and add veggie broth, celery, and onion)

-- Simple Vegan Gravy (If you use this recipe, be sure to use “chicken” flavored vegan bouillon cubes or broth.
-Also note that many vegan roasts come with ready-made gravy packets.)
+- Simple Vegan Gravy (Note that many vegan roasts come with ready-made gravy packets.)

 - Cranberry sauce (just 3 ingredients!)

 - Vegan Dinner Rolls

 - Vegan Pecan Pie